 New 2020 World Handicap System

 Effective January 2020, Golf Canada has adopted the World Handicap System.
-Conversion to this new unified system promotes a more accurate calculation of handicaps that will be portable from course to course and country to country.
-The Picton Golf & Country Club Handicap Committee is committed to providing education into the changes being introduced with the new system and will share details and highlights via member e-Blasts throughout the year.
-Information regarding the 2020 World Handicap System may also be obtained through Golf Canada.
-Click here to read the highlights.
+Conversion to this new unified system promotes a more accurate calculation of handicap indexes that will be portable from course to course and country to country.
+Handicap Indexes will be more responsive and will be more reflective of a player's demonstrated ability.

 The Club must also have a Handicap Policy that is clearly written and available for review to all members.
 Click to read the Club's Handicap Policy.

 Through the season your Handicap Committee will issue bulletins, notices and e-blasts with information to assist you in understanding handicapping and your role in upholding the Handicap System.
 See below for an archive of messages sent this year.

 Local Rule E-5 , which was adopted for play in 2019, will continue to be in effect.
 Please note the following: